Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="table-extension">9 - Add a table extension with Order Reviews.csv as input</h2>

-We will now begin configuring our table extension.
+<p>We will now begin configuring our table extension.
 Begin by dragging out table extension under the existing connection.
-Then drag out our original data source into the data model as the input of the table extension.
+Then drag out our original data source into the data model as the input of the table extension.</p>

 </br>